iggy-smart/voice-alt/female-voice-en.md

 # Intro
 This guide helps AMABs have female voice after puberty period.
 Only exercises.
-Exercises based on SMART methodology.
-Almost all chapters are covered by SMART criteria.
+Guide based on SMART criteria (Almost all chapters).

+## Our goals
+We gather all best in one place.
+Trying to give one step-by-step guide with voice examples with definiton of done for every step.

+## Key guide components
+For every aspect:
+- theory
+- ear training
+- exercises

+Main chapters:
+- Exercise plan
+- Voice components
+- Exercise list
+- Communities
+- Teachers

 [I don't wanna read intro, let's start](#Plan)